STATEMENT OF PURPOSE

 Larwood School has a range of policies which are designed to inform staff practice and ensure safeguarding for all involved.
 Our Child Protection Policy is an example of this and alongside other policies is available on our school website. (www.larwood.herts.sch.uk-‘about us’ and in section marked as Policies)

 Bianca Osobu (Assistant Headteacher) is the designated Senior Person for Child Protection.
+She is assisted by four other members of staff as listed below in Staff Responsibilities section.
 She will be happy to discuss any questions or concerns parents/carers may have about Child Protection Policies and Practice.

 Out of school activities